 The next page is where you create your registration form.
-Along the top, you’ll see tabs for Form Fields, Custom CSS, and Social Sign In.
+Along the top, you’ll see tabs for Form Fields and Custom CSS.

 Form Fields lets you add the fields you wish to have on your form.
 These come from your User Attributes.
 If you haven’t set these up before, read our User Attributes guide.